amlt-by-coinfirm/AMLT-Report-oracle/docs/ETHOracle.md

-This AML Oracle works with Ether, and is based on {BaseAMLOracle}.
+This AML Oracle works with Ether, and inherits {BaseAMLOracle}.

 ### `constructor(address admin, uint256 defaultFee)` (public)